AppliedEnergistics/GuideME/README.md

 2](https://appliedenergistics.org)s guidebook, it allows you to write your guide in simple Markdown, while embedding 3d scenes straight from structure files.

-For players, guides based on GuideME offer:
+For your players, guides based on GuideME offer:

 - Smooth scrolling goodness
 - Content being front and center, with an advanced text layout engine supporting reflow and inline elements